team of PIs (for grants listed at bottom of page)

 Lesser, L. (April 11, 2006).
 Making statistics learning fun.
 CAUSE webinar archived at: https://www.causeweb.org/cause/webinar/teaching/2006-04/

 Consortium for the Advancement of Undergraduate Statistics Education (CAUSE) (August 2004 - present).
-Dennis Pearl launches CAUSE website which includes a highly-visited fun resources collection (https://www.causeweb.org/resources/fun/) that now includes 718+ items, a user’s guide (https://www.causeweb.org/cause/resources/fun/references), and (since 2006) a fun item contest (https://www.causeweb.org/awards/a-mu-sing/), and a monthly cartoon caption contest since 2016 (https://www.causeweb.org/cause/caption-contest/).
+Dennis Pearl launches CAUSE website which includes a highly-visited fun resources collection (https://www.causeweb.org/resources/fun/) that now includes 720+ items, a user’s guide (https://www.causeweb.org/cause/resources/fun/references), a biennial fun item contest since 2006 (https://www.causeweb.org/awards/a-mu-sing/), and a monthly cartoon caption contest since 2016 (https://www.causeweb.org/cause/caption-contest/).
 For information/suggestions for the collection, contact: fun@CAUSEweb.org

 Lesser, L. (2003).
 Further comments and cautions on using humor [comment on Friedman, Friedman, & Amoo, 2002].
 Journal of Statistics Education, 11(1). http://www.amstat.org/publications/jse/v11n1/lesser_letter.html